sahmedhusain/01-dashboard/README.md

 ```bash
 ./run.sh dev
 ```
-Our handy script takes care of everything - installing dependencies, setting up the environment, and starting the development server.
-You'll see your dashboard come to life!
+The script installs dependencies, prepares the environment, and starts the development server.

 **3. Open Your Dashboard**
 Point your browser to `http://localhost:5173` - that's where your dashboard lives during development.

 **4. Sign In**
-Use your reboot01 username and password to log in.
-The dashboard connects directly to the reboot01 platform to fetch your data securely.
+Log in using your reboot01 credentials.
+The dashboard fetches your data through the reboot01 API.

 ### 🎛️ Available Commands